Kadam-Kshitij/Docker/README.md

 docker volume rm \<volume_name> | Delete volume docker run -v \<path_or_volumename>:\<docker_path> | Map host folder to docker folder docker run -v \<path_or_volumename>:\<docker_path>:ro | Map host folder to docker folder in read-only mode.
-File can be modified only from host, not from docker
+File can be modified only from host, not from docker docker run --volumes-from \<container> \<image> | Mount volumes as per given container.

-When docker containers are restarted/started, the volume mapping remains same.
+1) When docker containers are restarted/started, the volume mapping remains same.
+2) Multiple docker containers can be mapped to the same volume.
+In this case, changing file in one container will cause change in other as well.
+3) --volumes-from option can be used for above point.

 # Docker network
 Command | Description